omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - choices: Crossfit, BB/Power/Strength Training/Oly (In the future: track, swimming, gymnastics?

 ## Styling:
-- ?have athletes names in sidebar be links to coaches profile page?
-- put 3 main buttons to the right of sidebar, left of title of page
-  - sidebar...1.2.3...............Title
-  - put them on base generic inside blank across top div
-- make requests a notification popup on either sidebar or top bar.
 - parallax scrolling: https://www.w3schools.com/howto/howto_css_parallax.asp
-- add height: somepixels; with a overflow-y/x: auto; to give a scroll bar when necessary
+- to have scrollbar, add height: somepixels; and overflow-y: auto;
   - find out how to style scroll bar
   - add this as a hover style to an element to only show the scroll bar on hover
 - css storage location: https://docs.djangoproject.com/en/2.2/intro/tutorial06/ `